 Peter's DIY electronic projects

 development environment for compiling PIC32 source code and the

 this easy constructable remote control.
 It can work as a radio or

 infrared remote control, depending on the components.
+Each device

-you press the button) or latched.
+the button) or latched.

 Latched outputs can be toggled on/off by one button per channel, or

 turned on and off by two buttons per channel.

 Take your existing remote control and control everything with

 it.
 This receiver can learn codes from an RC-5 or NEC format IR remote